huss2342/Real-Time-Anomaly-Detection-in-Data-Streams/README.md

 - Optimized for both speed and efficiency
 - Adaptable to concept drift and seasonal variations

+## Algorithm Choice: Adaptive Rolling Average

+StreamGlass uses an Adaptive Rolling Average algorithm for anomaly detection.
+This algorithm was chosen for several reasons:

+1. Adaptability: The algorithm can adapt to changing data patterns over time, making it suitable for streams with concept drift or seasonal variations.
+2. Efficiency: It has a low computational overhead, allowing for real-time processing of high-velocity data streams.
+3. Simplicity: The algorithm is straightforward to implement and understand, making it easier to maintain and modify.
+4. Sensitivity: It can detect both sudden spikes and gradual shifts in the data, providing a good balance between sensitivity and robustness.

+The Adaptive Rolling Average works by maintaining a moving average and standard deviation of the data stream.
+It uses these statistics to define a dynamic threshold for anomaly detection.
+The key features of our implementation include:

+- Dynamic threshold adjustment: The threshold adapts over time based on the observed data, allowing it to handle changing data distributions.
+- Configurable window size: Users can adjust the window size to balance between responsiveness to recent changes and stability of the detection threshold.
+- Adaptive rate: The rate at which the algorithm adapts to new data can be configured, allowing for fine-tuning of the detector's behavior.

+This algorithm provides a good balance between performance and effectiveness for real-time anomaly detection in various types of data streams.

 ## Installation

 1. Clone the repository: